 Location, location, location

-Having owned investment properties since my early 20’s, I can legitimately say, always own a property that you yourself would live in.
+Having owned investment properties since my early 20’s, I can legitimately say, it’s best to start investing in real estate when you’re young.
+And, always own a property that you yourself would live in.
 To be sure, that includes the location, and it always applies when buying a rental property.

 Some of the very best locations for buying rental property are those that are close to transportation and shopping.
 For example, would you really want to drive an hour for eggs and bread?
 Or, would you want to walk 30 minutes to the nearest bus or train station?
 Also, consider if the area is generally safe.
 Are you able to freely go out for a stroll?